schinken/esp8266-geigercounter/README.md

 ## settings

-For the code to work, you need to adjust the settings in the settings.h file.
+You need to adjust the settings in the settings.h file.

 ## license and credits